NuSkooler/enigma-bbs/docs/configuration/config-files.md

 ### References
 Often times in a configuration you will find that you're repeating yourself quite a bit.
 ENiGMA½ provides an `@reference` that can help with this in the form of `@reference:dot.path.to.section`.

 Consider `actionKeys` in a menu.
 Often times you may show a screen and the user presses `Q` or `ESC` to fall back to the previous.
-Instead of repeating this in many menus, a generic recyclable block can be utilized:
+Instead of repeating this in many menus, a generic block can be referenced:

 ```hjson
 {